Wkh3/lab_of_compiling/docs/lexer.md

     Equal           //  ==
 };
 ```
-Since we wiil outout the token information,so we definition a marco map which can reduce the code of type casting to string.
+Since we wiil output the token information,so we define a marco map which can reduce the code of type casting to string.
 ```cpp
 #define TypeMap(XX)                                                                                \
         XX(Identifier, Identifier)                                                                 \